stencila/website/chunks-n-funcs/post.md

 ---

 Recently, I've written about [breaking up Stencila](http://blog.stenci.la/geheimhaven/) into several packages that can act as a [network of diverse peers](http://blog.stenci.la/diverse-peers/).
-Each of those packages bring it's own capabilities to the network, most notably as execution contexts for a one or more languages.
+Each of those packages bring its own capabilities to the network, most notably as execution contexts for a one or more languages.
 We call those execution contexts *Sessions* (in the past we've called them *Contexts* and I'm thinking that may be a better name to revert to!).
 They're analogous to Jupyter's [*Kernels*](https://github.com/ipython/ipython/wiki/IPython-kernels-for-other-languages), allowing you to execute a snippet of code in your favorite programming language, and then insert the resulting content into your Document or Sheet.

 I've been implementing several Session classes over the last few weeks.
 The [R package](https://github.com/stencila/r) has a [RSession](https://github.com/stencila/r/blob/master/R/r-session.R) for executing R code and a [SqliteSession](https://github.com/stencila/r/blob/master/R/sqlite-session.R) for executing SQL code within an SQLite database.
 The [Python package](https://github.com/stencila/py) has a [PySession](https://github.com/stencila/py/blob/master/stencila/py_session.py) and the [Node.js package](https://github.com/stencila/node) has a [JavascriptSession](https://github.com/stencila/node/blob/master/src/js-session/JavascriptSession.js) and a [BashSession](https://github.com/stencila/node/blob/master/src/bash-session/BashSession.js).